ideas045-debug/-SOLUTION-TO-A-SYSTEM-OF-LINEAR-EQUATIONS/README.md

 End the program
 ## Program:
 # program to find a solution to a system of linear equations
-# Developed by : ARUNACHALAM
+# Developed by : ARUNACHALAM M
 # RegisterNumber : 212225230019
 import numpy as np
 A = np.array([[1,-3],[3,1]])